r-devel/template-repository/CONTRIBUTING.md

 <!--
 For a new project, search-and-replace
 - CURRENT_PROJECT
-- COFC_URL (The URL for the code-of-conduct for the current project)
+- COC_URL (The URL for the code-of-conduct for the current project)
-- ISSUES_URL (The URL for the Issues board for the current project) -->
+- ISSUES_URL (The URL for the Issues board for the current project)
+- COC_CONTACT
+-->

 First off, thanks for taking the time to contribute! ❤️